LAVA-LAB/DynAbs/ReadMe.md

 # Introduction of this ReadMe file

-This artefact contains the source code for the AAAI 2023 submission with the title:
+This artefact contains the source code for the paper with the title:

 - "Probabilities Are Not Enough: Formal Controller Synthesis for Stochastic Dynamical Models with Epistemic Uncertainty"